Read original article here: http://compliance.cioreview.com/vendor/2016/syncplicity

-To this end, Santa Clara, CA based Syncplicity’s role in modernizing legacy infrastructure to keep data safe and compliant is noteworthy.
+To this end, Santa Clara, CA based Syncplicity by Axway’s role in modernizing legacy infrastructure to keep data safe and compliant is noteworthy.
 The company offers users an easy to use file sharing and collaboration solution wit complete control of their data while fully adhering to compliance requirements.
-“Compliance is not a feature benefit, but is integrated into our product design,” opines Jon Huberman, CEO, Syncplicity.
+“Compliance is not a feature benefit, but is integrated into our product design,” opines Jon Huberman, CEO, Syncplicity by Axway.

 Mitigating Risks with Storage Flexibility

-Adding credence to Syncplicity’s solution is their StorageVault Authentication (SVA) feature that shields the solution with the highest level of security control and compliance.
+Adding credence to Syncplicity by Axway’s solution is their StorageVault Authentication (SVA) feature that shields the solution with the highest level of security control and compliance.
 SVA gives IT the control over where data is stored, who accesses it and restricts any unauthorized data access.
 “We provide customers end-to-end visibility and control of data flow,” delineates Huberman.
-With Syncplicity, users can even protect documents that leave the repository and revoke access when needed.
+With Syncplicity by Axway, users can even protect documents that leave the repository and revoke access when needed.
 Administrators can also geo-fence data to meet strict global residency regulation or export controls.

 Bidding Adieu to Legacy Systems— The Next Step